halex5000/launching-darkly-with-a-vue/BLOG.md

 The SDK handles communicating with LaunchDarkly APIs, retries, error handling, and encapsulates the state management and caching for you, all you have to do is use the `use` functions to hook into this.

-Check this out these samples from `src/App.vue` to see how we use our composables from the SDK to make integrating the flags into our code so simple:
+Check this out these samples from `src/App.vue` to see how we use our composables from the SDK to make integrating the flags into our code so simple

-#### You're so... reactive
+#### :radioactive: You're so... reactive

 :bulb: - <small>the code is also commented with the following notes</small>

 ```vue